Skip to content

 Before knowing how to make a wool rug stop shedding, you will need to know how the rug was made and what it’s made from.

 The lifespan of your wool rug and how much it’s prone to shedding will depend on the material(s) it’s made from.
 Wool pile rug materials vary in quality depending on the supplier you buy from, as well as the different types of wool.
-For example, wool from sheep can vary massively in quality - wool taken from mountainous sheep is often far more durable and has a noticeably higher quality than sheep reared in lower lands (their wool is typically rougher).
+For example, wool from sheep can vary massively in quality - wool taken from mountainous sheep is often far more durable and has a noticeably higher quality than wool from sheep reared in lower lands (their wool is typically rougher).

 Most wool rugs aren’t 100% wool and opt for using adhesives to help bind and fortify the surrounding wool for a fuller, more comfortable finish.
 However, with the inclusion of adhesives comes the risk of shedding.
-Overtime, the adhesive breaks down and the tiny pieces break away from the wool rug, which is why you should always go for a rug that is either 100% wool or close to it.
+Over time, the adhesive breaks down, and the tiny pieces break away from the wool rug, which is why you should always go for a rug that is either 100% wool or close to it.

 Note: It’s worth remembering that all rugs, whether they’re wool or not, are prone to wear and tear over the years.
 However, you can extend the lifespan by buying a quality rug from Rugs Direct.
-We offer every type of rug imaginable, from wool and shaggy rugs to durable flatweaves, outdoor rugs and traditional Persian, Moroccan and oriental style rugs.
+We offer every type of rug imaginable, from wool and shaggy rugs to durable flatweaves, outdoor rugs and traditional Persian, Moroccan and oriental-style rugs.

 The other major factor is how the rug was made.
 There are a few main ways rugs are made, which are: